Ty France Player Props: Mariners vs. Diamondbacks

-On Friday, Ty France (batting .152 in his past 10 games) and the Seattle Mariners play the Arizona Diamondbacks, whose starting pitcher will be Tommy Henry.
-First pitch is at 9:40 PM ET.
+Ty France -- with a slugging percentage of .265 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners against the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on July 29 at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Twins.
+He racked up two hits (going 2-for-4) in his most recent game against the Diamondbacks.

 Ty France Game Info & Props vs. the Diamondbacks